AndHann404/Active-Directory-/README.md

 <img width="773" height="558" alt="Editing GPO" src="https://github.com/user-attachments/assets/2972c086-2bd2-4828-b14c-5dd9ccd5f377" />

-Since this is gonna be a Password Policy, this rule had to be unchangable by the user and had to be applied for the computer
+Since this is gonna be a Password Policy, this rule had to be unchangable by the user (Policy) and had to be applied for the computer (computer configuration).

 * This screenshot showcases the details of my password policies.